LernerLab/GuPPy/README.md

 # GuPPy
  Guided Photometry Analysis in Python, a free and open-source FP analysis tool.

-### Installation Instructions
+## Installation Instructions

-GuPPy can be run on Windows, Mac or Linux
+GuPPy can be run on Windows, Mac or Linux.

-Follow the instructions below to install GuPPy
+Follow the instructions below to install GuPPy :

 - Download the Guppy code
 - Install [Anaconda](https://www.anaconda.com/products/individual#macos).
 Install Anaconda based on your operating system (Mac, Windows or Linux)